-In many other jurisdictions customer's who pre-book a taxi are charged a booking fee.
+In many other jurisdictions customers who pre-book a taxi are charged a booking fee.
 The rationale for the booking fee is to compensate the driver for the costs involved in getting to the passenger.
 A booking fee may also assist some customers that may find it difficult to obtain a taxi perhaps due to their location or those customers seeking a short trip only.

 However, there are complications in setting the booking fee because the costs involved in travelling to pick up passengers will vary depending on their location.
 Furthermore, the Regulator understands that up to 80 per cent of fares are currently booked in Tasmania.
-The CIE notes that since most passenger trips are booked through the network, the distinction between implementing a booking fee and raising the flag fall is diminished.5 Indeed, if a booking fee was introduced, it would need to be off-set by reductions in other fare components such that it did not increase the overall fare level.
+The CIE notes that since most passenger trips are booked through the network, the distinction between implementing a booking fee and raising the flagfall is diminished.
+Indeed, if a booking fee was introduced, it would need to be off-set by reductions in other fare components such that it did not increase the overall fare level.

-Do stakeholders see the need for a booking fee in Tasmania?
+The Regulator asked stakeholders if they saw the need for a booking fee.